Skip to main content

 2. Weakened immune system

 Do you feel like you always catch a cold after finishing a stressful project?
 It’s probably because of cortisol's effect on your immune system.
+When you’re stressed, your body releases this hormone.

 3. Chronic inflammation

-But too much cortisol over a long period can also cause your immune system to overreact in the form of inflammation.
+Too much cortisol over a long period can also cause your immune system to overreact in the form of inflammation.

-“Inflammation is a critical part of the healing process as your body responds to intruders like viruses and bacteria,” says Dr. Campbell.
+“Inflammation is a critical part of the healing process as your body responds to intruders like viruses and bacteria,” says Dr. Bailey.
 “But when no intruders are present and your body is still sending out inflammatory signals, it can lead to chronic inflammation.”

 Chronic inflammation has been linked to several health conditions including: